-Our investment objective is to generate current income and, as a secondary objective, capital appreciation through the sourcing and origination of senior secured loans and select junior capital positions to growing businesses in defensive industries that offer attractive risk-adjusted returns.
+Our investment objective is to generate current income and, as a secondary objective, capital appreciation.
+We seek to achieve our investment objective through the sourcing and origination of senior secured loans and select junior capital positions to growing businesses in defensive industries that offer attractive risk-adjusted returns.

 Under normal circumstances, we will invest at least 80% of our total assets (net assets plus borrowings for investment purposes) in private credit investments (loans, bonds and other credit instruments that are issued in private offerings or issued by private companies).
 Under normal circumstances, the Fund (directly or through one or more of its subsidiaries) is primarily expected to make or originate debt investments in companies that the Adviser believes are "defensive growth" companies in non-cyclical industry niches where the Adviser has developed strong proprietary research and operational advantages.
 The Fund's investment strategy will focus on primary originations, but it may also include secondary market purchases if opportunities arise.
+Primary originations refer to loans that the Fund provides directly to the borrower and secondary market purchases refer to the Fund acquiring loans that were made to the borrower from another lender.
 The relative amount of our investments in primary originations and secondary market purchases is expected to vary over time, but we expect the majority of our investments in the near future will be in primary originations.